kyma-project/kyma/docs/kyma/03-01-components.md

 ## Eventing

-Kyma Eventing allows you to easily integrate external applications with Kyma.
-Under the hood, the Eventing implements [NATS](https://docs.nats.io/) to ensure Kyma receives business events from external sources and is able to trigger business flows using Functions or services.
+Eventing allows you to easily integrate external applications with Kyma.
+Under the hood, it implements [NATS](https://docs.nats.io/) to ensure Kyma receives business events from external sources and is able to trigger business flows using Functions or services.

 ## Service Mesh